Employment Sites Review

 • I am in support of changing Site 1 from retail to mixed use.
 We desperately need housing, and this location would be attractive to buyers given it's proximity to highways, shopping, excellent schools and transit (Lisgar GO).
 Many comments on here are unfounded, e.g. it will ruin the 'character of the area' - honestly it is nice, but there is no character other than sprawling cookie cutter homes; saying people will no longer be able to walk to stores - I frequent these shops and have never seen anyone on foot as almost everyone drives; and complaining that there are no other shops nearby when there is a plaza including Metro, Rexall, restaurants etc. 5 minutes away, Meadowvale TC 8 minutes away, Toronto Outlet Mall 7 minutes away, and for those who NEED it, a newer Walmart 15 minutes away at Erin Mills TC.
 The area could use a community centre - if one could be built on the site as part of the redevelopment, that would be beneficial.
 Adding bike lanes/parking would improve safe access for those who wish to travel other than by car.
 Better transit would benefit residents as well and is more financially feasible with increased housing density.
 Redevelopment would make much better use of this space than the current single story retail with 77% of the site dedicated to parking (sitting empty most of the time).
 Please do keep some shops as they are clearly important to people; perhaps move Walmart to the empty Rona spot or put a Costco there as I'm sure Lisgar/Meadowvale residents would love that.

-n.halff asked 6 months ago
+n.halff asked about 1 year ago

 Thank you for your comments.
 It will form part of the public records.